Why we instinctively dislike or hate someone

 • A hard-working coworker who could outwork you

-• A sycophantic coworker trying to win your boss’s favors
+• A sycophantic coworker trying to win your boss’s favor

 • An attractive person courting your crush

 Jealousy is often a big reason for disliking someone for no apparent reason.
-Jealousy results from upward social comparison.
+Jealousy results from upward social comparison.2Muller, D., & Fayant, M. P. (2010).
+On being exposed to superior others: Consequences of self‐threatening upward social comparisons.
+Social and Personality Psychology Compass4(8), 621-634.
 You see someone who’s better than you or has what you want, and you feel jealous.
+Many people are unlikely to admit they’re jealous, to themselves or others, so it seems to them as if they dislike someone for no reason.

-Jealous people are motivated to put down those they’re jealous of.
-Since jealous people know they can’t compete directly, they indirectly try to bring people who’re better than them down by criticizing or trolling them.
+Additionally, jealous people are often motivated to bring down those they’re jealous of.
+Since jealous people know they can’t compete directly, they indirectly try to bring people who are better than them down by criticizing or trolling them.

 3. They remind you of something threatening